ioi-2022/toki-cms-contest/notice/statement/index.md

 For other tasks:
 * The attachment package contains sample graders, sample implementations, example test cases, and compile scripts.
 * You may make up to 50 submissions for each task, and you have to submit exactly one file in each submission.
 * The name of the file that you should submit is given in the task statement header.
+It should implement the procedures described in the task statement using the signatures provided in the sample implementations.
+* You are free to implement other procedures.
 * Your submissions **must not** perform any of the following actions, which result in an unspecified grading verdict (typically `Security Violation`):
   * read from the standard input, write to the standard output, or interact with any other file,
   * call `exit()`.